 Salvation is a big deal, but when I look at the things that the Bible says it is, then compare it to how we treat it more often than not, I become more and more convinced that salvation always had a place, and that it was always in the plan in case it was necessary (the lamb of God, slain from the foundation of the world), but it isn’t actually the point.
 Part of it?
 Absolutely, but in the end, I think we’re missing something huge.

 But before you go screaming, “Heresy!” please, hear me out.

 It’s easy to turn evangelism into a numbers game.
 After all, if Jesus is really the only way to the Father, heaven, and so on, we should want everyone to know, right?
-But salvation is not about numbers, simply put, keeping a score of religious population points.
+But salvation is not about numbers—bluntly put, keeping a score of religious population points.
 Granted, we live in a world that is governed by and expressed with numbers.
-In the physical realm, you can quantify nearly everything.
-But although souls exist in numbers, you cannot reduce them to simple facts and figure.
+In the physical realm, you can quantify nearly everything; but although souls exist in numbers, you cannot reduce them to simple facts and figures.
 Life cannot be quantified that way.

 It’s not entry into a social club.
 That’s not how the church actually works, and it’s not remotely what the church is, although we are a bunch of people who know we need Christ, and need each other to be strong in walking His pathways, enduring hardships, remembering who He is and why we need to be saved in the first place.

 Let’s look at this from the perspective of the first church.
 According to Hebrews 6, there are six “fundamental” teachings: repentance, faith toward God, baptisms, laying on of hands, resurrection of the dead, and eternal judgment.
 If you think about it, and if you have read the Bible attentively, you will realize that each of these six teachings describes a different phase of salvation.
 Not steps (because salvation can’t be earned), but different phases, just like the moon has phases.
 What you’re looking at are six places where salvation takes you.
 But the specifics of those are besides the point.